AnanthanAmbikairajah/ananthanambikairajah/content/authors/admin/_index.md

 - Visitors
 ---

-Ananthan Ambikairajah is a passionate neuroscientist, educator and science communicator.
+TESTAnanthan Ambikairajah is a passionate neuroscientist, educator and science communicator.
 His research interests include genetic, environmental and lifestyle factors which influence brain health, with a particular focus on neurodegenerative diseases, such as dementia.

 Ananthan is currently completing his PhD, which aims to investigate how physiological changes during midlife impact the brain.
 Ananthan is determined to conduct research that can have a positive, widespread impact on society, in addition to communicating his scientific work to the public to spark interest, critical thought and encourage scientific discourse.